PowerBook G3

 Condition & Notes

 This unit is in excellent condition, and was purchased from the original owner who used it for graphic design work.
-It is complete with all the original packaging, power cable, three hot-swappable expansion bay modules (1 battery, 1 DVD-ROM, 1 3.5” floppy), software CDs, documentation, and even the original Apple stickers.
+It is complete with all the original packaging, power adapter, three hot-swappable expansion bay modules (1 battery, 1 DVD-ROM, 1 3.5” floppy), software CDs, documentation, and even the original Apple stickers.

 In 2024 I replaced the original hard drive with a 64 GB SSD.
 HDD to SSD conversion is a common technique used in vintage computer preservation, as the original hard drives are prone to failure due to age.
 This upgrade also makes the computer quieter, faster, and more reliable.
 Scroll to the bottom of the page for more on this.